giuliadascenzi/wine-detection-quality/report.md

 9 - sulphates
 10 - alcohol

-While the output variable is a discrete value representing the quality of the wine sample (0 low quality/1 high quality)
+The output variable is a discrete value representing the quality of the wine sample (0 low quality/1 high quality)

 ## - Preprocessing and Features analysis

-The features of the dataset refers to different types of variables and therefore have different measuring scales.
+The features of the dataset refer to different types of variables and have therefore different measuring scales.

-Thus, in order to compare similarities between features, the dataset has been z- normalized, centering and scaling to unit variance the features.
+Thus, in order to compare similarities between features, the dataset has been z-normalized, through centering and scaling to unit variance the features.

 The histograms below show the distributions of the training dataset features.
-Orange histograms  refer to high quality wines while blue histograms to low quality wines.
+Orange histograms  refer to high quality wines, whereas blue histograms to low quality wines.

 | <img src="Stat\Hist\Normalized\hist_0.png" style="zoom: 67%;" /> | <img src="Stat\Hist\Normalized\hist_1.png" style="zoom:67%;" /> | <img src="Stat\Hist\Normalized\hist_2.png" style="zoom:67%;" /> |
 | :----------------------------------------------------------: | ------------------------------------------------------------ | ------------------------------------------------------------ |